cuthbertLab/music21/buildDoc/rst/moduleInterval.rst

 .. function:: getWrittenHigherNote(note1, note2)

-Given two notes, returns the higher note based on diatonic note numbers.
+Given two :class:`~music21.note.Note` or :class:`~music21.pitch.Pitch` objects, this function returns the higher object based on diatonic note numbers.
 Returns the note higher in pitch if the diatonic number is the same, or the first note if pitch is also the same.

 >>> from music21 import pitch
 >>> cis = pitch.Pitch("C#")